 Financial leverage ratios are also called debt ratios.
 You may also find them called long-term solvency ratios.
-They measure the ability of the business to meet its long-term debt obligations, such as interest payments on debt, the final principal payment on debt, and any other fixed obligations like lease payments.
+They measure the ability of the business to meet its long-term debt obligations, such as interest payments on debt, the final principal payment on the debt, and any other fixed obligations like lease payments.
 Long-term debt is defined as obligations to repay with a maturity of more than one year.

 These ratios compare the overall debt load of a company to its assets or equity, showing how much of the company assets below to shareholders vs. creditors.
 If shareholders own more assets, the company is said to be less leveraged.
 If creditors own a majority of assets, the company is said to be highly leveraged.
 Clearly, financial leverage ratios help management and investors to understand how risk level of the capital structure of a company.

 The debt ratio measures a company's total liabilities against its total assets and is expressed as a percentage.
 It implies the company's ability to satisfy its liabilities with its assets, or how many assets the company must sell to pay all its liabilities.
 It shows the company's overall debt burden.

 The debt ratio is calculated by dividing total liabilities by total assets.
 Both of these numbers can easily be found on the balance sheet.
 A lower ratio, .5% or less, is seen as favorable, indicating stability and longevity.
 A ratio of 1 means that total liabilities equals total assets.
 In other words, the company would have to sell off all of its assets in order to pay off its liabilities.

 The debt to equity ratio compares a company's total debt to total equity, indicating the percentage of company financing that comes from creditors and investors.
 A higher debt to equity ratio indicates that more creditor financing (bank loans) is used than investor financing (shareholders).